This article was originally posted on 10th of June 2015.

 - Strategic sale: Here, you approach competitors with an offer to take the business off your hands.
 This is a plus for both parties when the competitor will benefit from owning your business.

 - Management buy-out (MBO): The senior management team, if interested, takes over the business in this method.
 The team buys your stake in the company, allowing you to take your exit.

-- Employee ownership: This is just like in an MBO, except that the employees, instead of senior management, assumes ownership of the business.
+- Employee ownership: This is just like an MBO, except that the employees, instead of senior management, assume ownership of the business.
 This is an excellent way to ensure staff retention if you are particular about that.

 - Investment: You may get investors to buy a part of your stake in the business.
 This may mean having to continue to function in the business for a while longer.